Can Laser Hair Removal Work on Darker Skin Tones?

 Now that you know that you can get laser hair removal done even if you have a darker skin tone, where should you go?

-The representative should be able to answer your questions thoroughly, with clear understanding of what your skin tones needs are in order to be treated safely.
+The representative should be able to answer your questions thoroughly, with clear understanding of what darker skin tones need in order to be treated safely.
 They also need to be able to provide you with all the necessary pre-treatment and aftercare information.

 Another great idea is to look at the salon’s photo gallery or Instagram page.
 If they post photos or videos of patients with darker skin, you’ll know you’re in the right hands.
 Reading through reviews can serve the same purpose, especially if you read reviews from other clients with darker skin tones.